Possums are browsing pests and can cause damage to many trees and plants. They often feed on roses and fruit in gardens.

 Brushtail possums were first introduced from Australia into New Zealand in 1837.
 They were initially landed in Invercargill by Captain J. Howell with the intention of establishing a fur trade.
 With no native predators and the native plant life having no natural defence against these browsing mammals, there was nothing to stop the possums breeding out of control.

-The scientic name for the common Australian Brushtail Possum is - Trichosurus vulpecula
+The scientific Latin name for the common Australian Brushtail Possum is - Trichosurus vulpecula